dartmouth-cs98/hack-a-thing-1-maskrcnn/README.md

 # hack-a-thing-1-maskrcnn
 hack-a-thing-1-maskrcnn created by GitHub Classroom

-MaskRCNN found a microwave on the basketball hoop
+MaskRCNN found a microwave on the basketball hoop.
+Ive never been happier.